 Do you work with other shops?

-- We perform most of the restoration services in our shop, save for extensive custom upholstery, convertible tops, engine machine work, wheel alignments, and tire mounting.
+- We perform most of the restoration services in our shop.
 We have had customers request that certain stages of their restoration be done by other shops during the process.
-While we are generally OK with this, it must be noted that a if a partially completed restoration project leaves our shop to visit another, the vehicle has left our control and we are not responsible for the other shop's work or damage incurred on the vehicle.
+While we are generally OK with this, it must be noted that if a partially completed restoration project leaves our shop to visit another, the vehicle has left our control and we are not responsible for the other shop's work or damage incurred on the vehicle.
 This can include paint chips and scratches, "un-doing" of our work for another shop to perform tasks, loss or breakage of parts, changes in our design or installation of parts, other shops not working to the same quality standard as our shop, etc. The customer is responsible for the time necessary for our crew to package and load the parts and vehicle should it leave our shop.
 We will photograph the entire vehicle before it departs to have an accurate description of condition and completeness before it leaves so the customer can be sure of the status when the vehicle left our shop.
 Likewise, we will document the condition of the vehicle when it returns to our shop for completion and alert the customer of any issues found that occurred out of our possession.

 How is billing handled?